sassoftware/fine-flow-tool-kit/README.md

 ### Installation
 > No special installation is required to use the Python files contained in this tool kit.

-Simply clone or download this project and run the files from you local Python installation.
+Simply clone or download this project and run the files from your local Python installation.
 We recommend running the utilites as tests that you create in your unit testing framework of choice.
 Running and keeping all of the Python files together in a single folder is the simplest approach.

 ## Running
 The easiest way to use the FINE Flow Evaluation Tool Kit is to create your own tests that can be run under the Python UnitTest or similar testing framework.
 An example test file is provided that demonstrates this approach: [test_BakersUnlimited.py](/source/test_BakersUnlimited.py).
 To create your own tests, begin by adding the following imports into your test file to use the tool kit: